Massimo Polidoro: Internet

 Polidoro, when asked about his community on social media replied:

 Podcasts

 Polidoro is the author of a number of podcasts in Italian: in 2006 I Misteri di Massimo Polidoro (Massimo Polidoro's Mysteries) dealing with the investigation of mysterious subjects both by himself and by other colleagues that contribute to the show.
 The podcast was broadcast as a radio show for three years, through 2014, on an Italian-language Swiss radio station.

 In 2014 L'esploratore dell'insolito (The Explorer of the Unusual), deals with strange or unusual, historical enigmas, unsolved crimes, methods for the exploration, and investigation of mysteries and writing.

 In 2020 Ai confini (On the frontier), which explores unsolved mysteries of the past, historic or scientific stories that are on the borderline between reality and fantasy.
 Other Podacasts include: La prova: storia di una autopsia aliena (Proof: Story of an Alien Autopsy), Questa è scienza!
-(This is Science!), Complotti(Conspiracies), and Questa è sciencza!2.
+(This is Science!), Complotti(Conspiracies), and Questa è scienza!2.